 What would you do if you lost one of the leaders of your company?
 If you don’t have a detailed answer, you’re not alone.
-More than 65% of business owners don’t have a succession plan for themselves,* let alone for their top executives.
+In fact, one study showed that nearly 60% of small business owners don’t have a succession plan for themselves,1 let alone for their top executives.
 If this is true for your company, you should consider planning for leadership succession as soon as possible.
 The benefits of it can be enormous.
 Here are five reasons why.

 Unfortunately, there are a lot of ways you can suddenly lose one of your company’s top leaders.
 Death, illness, personal problems, abrupt resignation, and even arrest can leave you with an unexpected vacancy in one of your most important positions.
 While you can’t plan for disaster, you can plan on how to respond to such events.
 Without a succession plan, you will have to scramble to keep the business running smoothly.
 But with a succession plan, you will have a strategy in place for filling even the most important leadership roles in your company.
 This can be the difference between whether or not you keep your company afloat during trying times.